-Some consider Lynn Valley to the the Mountain Biking Capital of the World.
+Some consider Lynn Valley to be the Mountain Biking Capital of the World.

 Not for the Faint-Hearted